At a Glance

 - Excellent working knowledge of current QHSE legislation and compliance.

-- Have a working knowledge and understanding of ISO9001, ISO14001 and OHSAS 18001 Management Systems/ISO45001.
+- A working knowledge and understanding of ISO9001, ISO14001 and OHSAS 18001 Management Systems/ISO45001.

 - Experience of Document Management Systems.

-- NEBOSH General / Construction Certificate or equivalent.
+- NEBOSH General/Construction Certificate or equivalent.

 - Internal Quality, Environment and Health and Safety audit certificates.